A Ride On The Christchurch Gondola

 But it's not all laid-back and historical on the top of Mount Cavendish either, because the Gondola station also offers hikers and mountain bikers access to some of the best walking trails and cross-country tracks in the Port Hills area.
 These include the popular Crater Rim Walkway, which takes approximately three hours and encompasses some magnificent views of the the hilltop sheep pastures on the Banks Peninsula, and the old Bridal Path Walkway, which winds its way down the hillside to the base of Heathcote Valley.

-Atop the summit the Christchurch Gondola can get breezy, so it’s recommended visitors bring ample clothing and protection, particularly during the colder months.
-A single adult ticket costs $25, a children’s ticket just $12 and a family ticket $65 (as of July 2014), while kids under five years old go free.
-Admission includes trips to the summit and open returns for all before 5.00pm.
-What’s more, getting to the gondola station in Heathcote is easy, with bus number 28 connecting it directly with the City Bus Exchange.
+Atop the summit the Christchurch Gondola can get breezy, so it's recommended visitors bring ample clothing and protection, particularly during the colder months.
+Getting to the gondola station in Heathcote is easy, with bus number 28 connecting it directly with the City Bus Exchange.

 So, whether you come for the scenic walking trails or the panoramic views, the historical immersion or just for the ride, you can rest assured that the Christchurch Gondola rarely disappoints!